dokkev/obsidian-valut/Homework 18 - NLP.md

 ## CS224n: Natural Language Processing with Deep Learning
 ## Problem Definition
 This tutorial includes comprehensive lectures of natural language processing (NLP) using RNN, GRUs, and LSTM networks.
-NLP models aim to compute the probability of occurrence of a sequence of words
+NLP models aim to compute the probability of occurrence of a sequence of words to perform tasks such as speech recognition.
+The author introduces how languages models predict the likelihood
 ## Summary of the methodology presented: algorithm, input-output

 ## Applicability / Problems solved